 The Solar Power Investment Tax Credit (ITC)

-The federal solar tax credit, also known as the investment tax credit (ITC), allows you to deduct 30 percent of the cost of installing a solar energy system from your federal taxes if installed by December 31, 2019.
+The federal solar tax credit, also known as the Investment Tax Credit (ITC), allows you to deduct 30 percent of the cost of installing a solar energy system from your federal taxes if installed by December 31, 2019.
 The ITC applies to both residential and commercial systems, and there is no cap on its value.
-Thanks to the ITC, the averages solar homeowner saves over $5,000 on the cost of going solar in 2019.
+Thanks to the ITC, the average solar homeowner currenlty saves over $5,000 on the cost of going solar.

 - 2016 – 2019: The tax credit was at 30% of the cost of the system.